aaloveram/market-risk-simulations/README.md

 # market-risk-simulations
-Quantitative simulations focused on modeling market risk and uncertainty.
-This repository explores stochastic returns, volatility, and scenario-based analysis to build strong financial engineering intuition with an emphasis on interpretability and real-world relevance.
+This repository contains quantitative simulations focused on modeling uncertainty and risk in financial markets.
+It explores how stochastic assumptions, volatility, and randomness impact asset behavior through simple, interpretable models.
+The goal is to build strong financial engineering intuition around market risk, rather than over-engineering solutions.